carpentries-incubator/SDC-BIDS-dMRI/_episodes/preprocessing.md

 correct for some distortions, it also provides us with a higher resolution, anatomical reference.

-First, we will create a brainmask of the anatomical image using the second inversion.
-To do this, we will use `FSL` <code>bet</code> twice.
+First, we will create a brainmask of the anatomical image using the anatomical acquisition (e.g. T1-weighted).
+To do this, we will use `FSL` <code>bet</code>
+twice.
 The first call to <code>bet</code> will create a general skullstripped brain.
 Upon inspection, we can note that there is still some residual areas of the image which were included in the first pass.
 Calling <code>bet</code> a second time, we get a better outline of the brain and brainmask, which we can use for further processing.

 ~~~
 mkdir -p ../../data/ds000221/derivatives/uncorrected/sub-010006/ses-01/anat